afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 Notes and build tips:

 - There is a lot of wiring, which is prone to human error.
 Check wiring and traces twice before soldering.
 - We are using some Dupond wires instead of pin headers, so you have to cut the connector at one end.
-This simplifies the circuit a lot.
+This simplifies the circuit a lot. **Put a label** on those wires using a piece of paper and adhesive tape in order to know which is which.
 - Note that the striped wires are soldered on the back side while the others are soldered on the front side.
-- The packaging of the analog multiplexers will show a small circle next to pin #1, wich is tagged as `A4` here.
+- The packaging of the analog multiplexers will show a small circle next to pin #1, which is tagged as `A4` here.
 - Make sure to place the analog multiplexers properly.
-Note that they are not both pointing in the same direction.
+Note that both multiplexers are placed symmetrically, not pointing to the same place.
+- When finished, put some isolation tape at the back of the main circuit board.

 ### External wiring